dutertetimes/dutertetimes.github.io/news/_posts/2016-06-30-20160630T110315-Malacañang Issues Memorandum Circular No. 1.md

 ---
-title: Malacañang issues Memorandum Circular No. 1
+title: Malacañang Issues Memorandum Circular No. 1
 date: 2016-06-30T11:03:15UTC
 excerpt: Memorandum Circular No. 1 (Ensuring Continuous and Effective Delivery of Government Services to the People) issued on June 30 by Executive Secretary Salvador Medialdea, by the power of the President of the Philippines.
 layout: post